 Meditation: What can mustard seeds teach us about the kingdom of God?
 The tiny mustard seed literally grew to be a tree which attracted numerous birds because they loved the little black mustard seed it produced.
 God's kingdom works in a similar fashion.
 It starts from the smallest beginnings in the hearts of men and women who are receptive to God's word.
 And it works unseen and causes a transformation from within.
 Just as a seed has no power to change itself until it is planted in the ground, so we cannot change our lives to be like God until God gives us the power of his Holy Spirit.

 The Lord of the Universe is ever ready to transform us by the power of his Spirit.
-Are you ready to let God change you by his grace and power?
+Are you ready to let God change you by his life-give Word and Spirit?
 The kingdom of God produces a transformation in those who receive the new life which Jesus Christ offers.
-When we yield to Jesus Christ, our lives are transformed by the power of the Holy Spirit who dwells in us.
+When we yield to the Lord Jesus and allow his word to take root in us, our lives are transformed by the power of the Holy Spirit who dwells within us.
 Paul the Apostle says, "we have this treasure in earthen vessels, to show that the transcendent power belongs to God and not to us" (2 Corinthians 4:7).
 Do you believe in the transforming power of the Holy Spirit?

 "Lord Jesus, fill me with your Holy Spirit and transform me into the Christ-like holiness you desire.
 Increase my zeal for your kingdom and instill in me a holy desire to live for your greater glory."

 1 Have mercy on me, O God, according to your steadfast love; according

 to your abundant mercy blot out my transgressions.